HaiseB/P5_blogPhp/.github/ISSUE_TEMPLATE/epic---new-feature.md

 ---
 name: 'Epic : New feature'
-about: Describe this issue template's purpose here.
+about: Help to crate a new feature.
-title: ''
+title: '[Epic] : New feature'
 labels: epic
 assignees: HaiseB